dominicbeesley/blitter-65xx-code/README.md

 projects.
 In most cases the ssd or deploy targets can be used at the relevant level to rebuild just that specific disk image.

+If you get errors involving header/library search paths, especially for references to oslib/os.h then please check that you have a CC65_HOME environment set this needs to point at the root of the cc65 data files usually

+    export CC65_HOME=/usr/share/cc65

+or

+    export CC65_HOME/usr/local/share/cc65

 ## make overrides

 From the command line it is possible to override the location for the build